Rye Figure of 8 Walk

 The suggested route starts with a short loop around this attractive town.

-2. In 100m turn right into Lion Street and go all the way up to the top, passing the Town Hall (on the left, in Market Street) and a couple of coffee shops near the top.
+2. In 100m turn right into Lion Street, with the George Inn on the corner.
+Near the top of Lion Street you pass the Town Hall on the left (in Market Street) and two coffee shops, Simon the Pieman and Fletcher's.
 The street ends at the entrance to St Mary's church?, which is well worth a visit.
-Turn right in front of the church.

-10. Strand Quay to Castle Water (2¼ km)
+2. Tillingham Bridge to Castle Water (2¼ km)

 • Take a permissive path going downstream alongside the River Tillingham, with the river on your left.
 In 200m the riverside path ends at a hotel and you have to continue along the A259 for a further 200m.
 Turn left into Harbour Road and go across Brede Sluice.
 Turn right onto the road leading to Castle Mill Cottages and keep ahead on a bridleway alongside the River Brede.
 Fork left onto a footpath across the grassland to Camber Castle and go past its left-hand side.
 Turn half-left to head east to the tree boundary around Castle Water.

 3. At a footpath signpost fork right through a wooden fieldgate to go past the front of these cottages.
-Continue on a narrow grassy path between hedges, with a blue waymarker at the end confirming that this is a right of way.
+Continue on a narrow grassy path between hedges, with a blue waymarker at the end confirming this is a right of way.
 Go through a metal gate and past a few trees onto open grassland alongside the River Brede, with a string of riverside properties opposite.

 4. In 300m you rejoin the other right of way from the cottages, which has curved round in an arc.
 Go through a metal side gate and continue along this broad grassy track, with a ditch on your left.
-In 200m turn left onto a grassy spur across this ditch and go through a metal fieldgate onto open grassland, with the squat form of Camber Castle? straight ahead, 750m away.

 • If this fieldgate is locked you could continue on the main track which swings round to the left in 200m, then in a further 200m bear left through a side gate and head towards the castle.
 Most walkers seem to take this slightly longer route, but both are shown on the OS map as public footpaths.

-5. On the suggested route you have to aim slightly left of the castle, towards another metal fieldgate at the end of a wire fence 200m away.
+6. On the suggested route you have to aim slightly left of the castle, towards another metal fieldgate at the end of a wire fence 200m away.
 After going through this gate there are no more fences so you can head directly towards the castle across the grassland.

 The building itself is only open at limited times, but you can peek into its interior through the metal railings across its main entrance.

-11. Castle Water to The Ridge (2 km)
+3. Castle Water to The Ridge (2 km)

 • At the tree boundary turn right and follow the grassy path around Castle Water.
 In 600m turn left onto a shingle path past the southern end of the lake, then turn right onto a farm track.
 In 350m turn left onto a footpath heading south and then south-west past Camber Cottages to come to a path junction at the end of Morlais Ridge.
 Turn left onto a track (or the footpath just beyond it) to reach another major path junction at the end of The Ridge.